Hotel Plaza site: Upper Mississippian Langford ware

 Langford trailed – represented by 3 rim and 7 body sherds; grit-tempered, globular vessels, rim profile vertical to outflaring, decorated from neck to shoulder with fine to wide incised lines or curvilinear patterns made using a stick or antler time.
 Decorations take the form of meandering parallel lines, nested arches and reed punctates.
 Lip sometimes notched or scalloped,.
 First reported from the Fisher site, Period B. Also found at the Zimmerman (Heally complex), Starved Rock, Plum Island and Gentleman Farm sites.
 Related to Grand River trailed in the Oneota Tradition.
 Time period: prehistoric.
 Cultural affiliation: Upper Mississippian.

-Swanson series (aka "Tonti" Late Woodland)
+Swanson series (a.k.a.
+"Tonti" Late Woodland)

 This Swanson series pottery is a Late Woodland ware first identified at the nearby Zimmerman site in Illinois.
 The probable timeframe of Swanson is approximately A.D.
 800 to the time of European contact or about A.D.
 1670.
 The Swanson people cultivated maize but a large part of their diet was supplied by hunting a wide variety of game, and gathering nuts (particularly hazelnut) and berries.

 The following Swanson pottery types are reported from Hotel Plaza: